CapybaraOrg/capybara-action/README.md

 ## Motivation[](#motivation)

-Every day developers around the world run workflows that are not necessarily part of a CI/CD development.
+Every day developers around the world run GitHub Actions workflows that are not necessarily part of a CI/CD development.
 Nightly security checks and builds, database backups - those workflows we usually schedule to run at the same time every day, week, or month.
 They have some time constraints but can be triggered after a period of time.
-For instance, a run that is usually triggered at midnight will be ok to run anywhere between 10 PM and 8 AM (when no one is working on the code).
-Because of this flexibility, routinely running workflows are an excellent area for utilizing carbon-aware computing.
+For instance, a run that is usually triggered at midnight will be ok to run anytime between 10 PM and 8 AM (when no one is working on the code).
+Because of this flexibility, routinely run workflows are an excellent area for utilising carbon-aware computing.

 Carbon-aware computing is the idea that you can reduce the carbon footprint of your application just by running things at different times or locations.
 The carbon intensity of energy varies due to the different proportions of renewable vs. fossil fuel energy sources.
-Our Capybara tool, when added to your workflow as a step (Cabybara Github Action), will cancel the run and trigger the workflow again when the energy is "least dirty" within specified time constraints.
-This is called time-shifting - shift your computation to the times when the grid uses the least fossil fuel energy.
+Our Capybara tool, when added to your workflow as a step (Capybara GitHub Action), will cancel the run and trigger the workflow again when the energy is "least dirty" within specified time constraints.
+This is called time-shifting - shift your computation to the times when the grid uses green energy.
-It is a simple approach to make your workflows greener without any cost.
+It is a simple approach to make your workflows greener without any additional cost.

 ---